|

 Tune in as we share updates and insights across VK7, broadcast through an array of platforms and frequencies:

-On DMR Talk Group 5 and D-Star Reflector 91C, managed by Gavin, VK7HGO.
+On DMR Talk Group 5 and D-Star Reflector 91C, managed by the digital group.

 On Medium and high frequency rebroadcasts thanks to our dedicated operators: